isomerpages/moht-healthyprecincts/index.md

   - infopic:
       title: Grassroot leader name
       subtitle: "Our Stories: Grassroot Leaders"
-      description: '"some thing the GRL says"'
+      description: '"A quote from a GRL"'
       button: Read more
       url: /partners/
       alt: Grassroot leaders